meelgroup/WAPS/README.md

 python3 waps.py -h
 ```
 ## Weight Format
 WAPS supports providing weights in CNF itself apart from being provided separately in a file.
 Weight of a literal is in [0,inf], specified by line starting with 'w',literal, and weight separated by space.
 Later, WAPS normalizes it such that weight(l)+weight(-l)=1 where l is a literal.
 While weights for both positive and negative literals should be specified, if weight of only positive literal is specified, waps assumes it to be normalized and assigns weight of negative literal as 1 - weight(l).
-By default, every literal's weight is set to 0.5, if its value is not given in CNF or the weightfile.
+By default, every literal's weight is set to 0.5 if its value is not given in CNF or the weightfile.
+Some examples are available in examples/ directory for reference.

 ## Specifying sampling set
 WAPS supports providing sampling set in CNF itself.
 It is specified by lines starting with 'c ind' ,var indexes separated by space, and ended by 0.
 If sampling set is not provided, by default, every variable specified in formula is assumed to be a part of sampling set.